Marriage Leave in Singapore – Things You Need to Know

 When paid leave is offered, there may be exceptions to the policy.
 Paid leave may not be offered to the employees if it isn’t their first wedding, as an example.
 Most companies also request proof of marriage, such as a wedding certificate, in order to establish that a wedding did take place and the employee wasn’t simply searching for a way to get leave for other reasons.

 Most of the restrictions are fairly reasonable, but if an employee is concerned about what the policy is, it may be wise to request information about marriage leave policies as early as possible.

 It is Beneficial to Both Employee and Employer

 When deciding on whether to include marriage leave as part of the policy, it may be hard to decide whether or not it is a worthwhile addition.
 There are already many types of leave required by law, such as maternity leave and sick leave.
-Adding on one more type of leave may seem like a waste of resources and money, especially if they pay the marriage leave.
+Adding on one more type of leave may seem like a waste of resources and money, especially if the marriage leave is paid.

 Marriage leave has a lot to offer, however.
 An employee forced to miss or shorten their own wedding due to work is not going to provide optimum performance.
 Even if they do their best to be professional, it’s perfectly understandable if they don’t have a winning attitude or a hard work ethic under such a disappointing circumstance.